tofetpuzo/Web-Solution-with-Wordpres/Project 6/project-6-guide.md

 The next step is to create a recovery directory to store backup of log data `sudo mkdir -p /home/recovery/logs`

-After creating these directories the next step is to mount directory to apps-lv logical volume using this command.
+After creating, these directories the next step is to mount directory to apps-lv logical volume using this command.
 `sudo mount /dev/webdata-vg/apps-lv /var/www/html`

+Before doing, this above command we have to use rsync utility to backup all the files in the log directory /var/log into /home/recovery/logs

+`sudo rsync -av /var/log/. /home/recovery/logs/`

+The step is to mount /var/log on logs-lv logical volume.
+`sudo mount /dev/webdata-vg/logs-lv /var/log`

+After during this the /etc/fstab file so that the mount configuration will persist after restart of the server.